flashbots/flashbots-docs/docs/flashbots-auction/searchers/advanced/reputation.md

 title: searcher reputation
 ---

-In order to maintain reliable relay performance, Flashbots introduced searcher reputation to help provide consistent access during periods of heavy load to searcher with a good performance track record.
+In order to ensure reliable relay performance, Flashbots introduced searcher reputation to help provide consistent access during periods of heavy load to searcher with a good performance track record.
 Reputation is one of many solutions currently being explored to make the Flashbots relay robust against sophisticated level 7 attacks.
 The system described on this page is likely to change and we encourage you to participate in defining the direction taken by engaging in the [discussion board](https://github.com/flashbots/pm/discussions/79).

 ## Reputation queues